ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/README.md

 * `--verbose` &ndash; (alias: `-v`) whether to prints additional logs about the current executed task.
 * `--use-npm` &ndash; whether to use `npm` to install dependencies in a newly created package.
 * `--use-yarn` &ndash; whether to use `yarn` to install dependencies in a newly created package.
-If `yarn` is installed globally it is used by default.
+This option is ignored if `yarn` is not installed.